WVEE: 1980s-1990s

 In the early 1980s, DKM Broadcasting Corporation purchased WVEE-FM and WAOK.
 On January 1, 1988, WVEE-FM was sold, along with other DKM-owned properties in Baltimore, Denver, Springfield, Lincoln, Akron, Dayton, and Dallas, for $200 million to The Summit Communications Group, Inc. In March 1995, Summit sold its interests in WVEE FM and WAOK AM to Granum Communications, Inc., owned by Herbert W. McCord, Peter Ferrara, and Michael Weinstein.

 In March 1996, Granum Communications sold both stations to Infinity Broadcasting, which was later folded into CBS Radio.
+Infinity already owned WZGC, which it owned since 1992, that made the three stations a trio-poly.

 2000s

-In 2000, V-103, after many years of operating as an urban contemporary station that only played R&B and classic soul throughout the day and only played hip hop music during early evening hours, added hip-hop music full-time to compete with WHTA ("Hot 97.5," now "Hot 107.9") and WALR-FM (Kiss 104.7, now Kiss 104.1), and to appeal more to the 18-34 demographic alongside the original 25-54 demo.
+In 2000, V-103, after many years of operating as an urban contemporary station that only played R&B and classic soul throughout the day and only played hip hop music during early evening hours, added hip-hop music full-time to compete with WHTA ("Hot 97.5", now "Hot 107.9") and WALR-FM (Kiss 104.7, now Kiss 104.1), and to appeal more to the 18-34 demographic alongside the original 25-54 demo.
 With the gain of more competition, WVEE was one of three adult urban stations between 1998 and 2000 when WAMJ (Majic 107.5) took to the air, although WVEE never called itself an urban AC station.

-In 2003, "V-103" changed its longtime station slogan from "The People's Station" to "Atlanta's BIG Station" to signify its dominance of Atlanta urban radio.
+In 2003, V-103 changed its longtime station slogan from The People's Station to Atlanta's BIG Station to signify its dominance of Atlanta urban radio.
 WVEE-FM was often #1 or #2 in the Arbitron ratings, along with WSB.
-In 2008, WVEE-FM reverted to the previous slogan "The People's Station" to signify its commitment to the African-American community.
+In 2008, WVEE-FM reverted to the previous slogan The People's Station to signify its commitment to the African-American community.

 Since autumn 2006, WVEE had aired an HD Radio digital subchannel for playing urban adult contemporary (specifically neo-soul) music, with no branding other than "V-103 HD-2".
 On February 28, 2020, WVEE-HD2 changed their format to international hits, branded as "V-103 International".
 The HD3 channel is a simulcast of sister station WAOK.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, and was consummated on the 17th.